 Ah, Barcelona.
 The first European city I ever visited and man, what a way to start.
 To date, Barcelona is one of the most romantic, architecturally intriguing, and tastiest cities I’ve ever been to.
 I love Spanish culture (read: tapas), siestas (read: mid-afternoon naps), and la playa (aka the beach).
 If you are looking for your next adventure, I suggest you consider Barcelona.
 It will not disappoint.

-My first visit to Barcelona was over Christmas of 2014 and my second in February of 2016.
-Both were filled with lots of sightseeing, eating, and street wandering.
+I have visited Barcelona three times over the last seven years.
+Each trip was filled with lots of sightseeing, eating, and street wandering.
 Enjoy my complete travel guide to one of Europe’s top cities.

 –People in Barcelona speak primarily Catalan and Spanish.
 English is also widely spoken.
 It is always a good idea to know some basic phrases in the home language so you can get around, read signs, and be polite to locals.

 -Barcelona is a big city.
 The safety concerns are the same as other large European cities.
 Petty crime such as pickpockets and theft can be issues for tourists.
 Always be aware of your surroundings and practice safe habits.

 -Siestas, the afternoon rest time of the Spanish.
 From 2pm-5pm (roughly) stores and restaurants close their doors to rest.
 Do not plan to go shopping during this time because shops will be closed.

 The Old City of Barcelona is very walkable, particularly the Gothic Quarter.
 The Gothic Quarter boasts cobblestone streets, the famous Las Ramblas, and endless tapas options.
 El Born’s streets are bustling with artists and quaint restaurants, and some of Barcelona’s more residential neighborhoods like Eixample and Gràcia are also great areas to stay in.